Portland Dog Bite Lawyer

 - Feeling threatened

-Dog owners have a responsibility to ensure that their dogs do not harm others; whether that means they keep their dog on a leash at all times, place the dog in confinement when guests visit, or properly warning others that their dog may be dangerous.
+Dog owners have a responsibility to ensure that their dogs do not harm others; whether that means they keep their dog on a leash at all times, place the dog in confinement when guests visit or are properly warning others that their dog may be dangerous.

 Dog bites can be minor.
 They can also quickly become serious if not promptly and properly treated.
 Infection can occur; stitches may be required for proper healing; and extreme cases may result in debilitating, long-term wounds that alter a person’s way of life.
-An Oregon dog bite injury can also cause emotional trauma.
-Regardless of the degree of injury, a dog bite victim in Oregon has the right to hold a careless pet owner accountable for their dog’s actions.
+Dog bite injuries can also cause emotional trauma.
+Regardless of the degree of injury, a dog bite victim has the right to hold a careless pet owner accountable for their dog’s actions.

 Investigate the Dog and the Dog Owner